This course is due to be renewed at a Periodic Review event which will be held on September 2020.

 The Digital Animation courses are assessed through project work both individually and group; there is also a contextual element that requires submitted essay, and there are regular assessed presentations and professional juries.

-You study your first year in the 2D Animation and Character for Digital Media degree in common with students on the 3D Digital Animation and Modelling and 3D Games Art & Design.
+Much of the first year of study is common across the whole Digital Animation Programme which includes a mixture of 2D animation, 3D animation, Games and Visual Effects students.
 Whilst still focusing on your chosen digital degree study you will experience high levels and intensive engagement with the latest software and animation techniques.
 First year study also concentrates on essential skills needed throughout your degree study such as design of character, narrative and drawing.
 Animation and games histories will add context to your study.
-As you gain experience in your chosen area of study during this year, you have the opportunity to switch to either of the other two degree routes.
+As you gain experience in your chosen area of study during this year, you have the opportunity to switch to either of the other three degree routes.

 During this year you develop the individuality and illustrative style demanded by today's industry.
 Working with actors and mime artists you will gain understanding of character emotions and movement and how to apply this to your animation.
 Simulating real world briefs, also explores title stings, idents and interactive media.
 The second year ends with the creation of your first short film.